Red River Kart Club

-All components to be OEM unless otherwise specified.
+All components are to be OEM unless otherwise specified.
 Gaskets and fasteners are non-tech unless otherwise specified.
-Gasket sealer acceptable on all machined surfaces unless otherwise specified.
-All parts to be stock appearing and are subject to be compared to a known stock OEM part.
+Gasket sealer is acceptable on all machined surfaces unless otherwise specified.
+All parts are to be stock-appearing and are subject to be compared to a known stock OEM part.

 16.3 Maximum Cylinder Bore: is 2.725”, which provides for approx. .035” overbore.

 16.6 Pistons: OEM or Burris pistons only.
-Length from top of piston to top of wrist pin bore .655” minimum.
+Length from top of the piston to top of the wrist pin bore .655” minimum.
 Minimum overall piston length is 1.762”.

 16.7 Rings: Three rings are mandatory.
-Compression (top) ring to have chamfer (or dot) facing up.
+Compression (top) ring to have a chamfer (or dot) facing up.
 Scraper (2nd) ring to have the inside chamfer down and dot up.
-Rings must be in one piece when removed from block.
+Rings must be in one piece when removed from the block.
 Minimum width top two rings .095”.
 Thickness top two rings .059”- .064”.
 Oil ring minimum width .065”, ring groove must be present.
-Expander ring must be installed.
+An expander ring must be installed.
 Oil ring thickness .098” – .102”.

 16.9 Crankcase Side Cover: Side-Cover must remain stock OEM item.

 16.10 Cylinder Head: Stock OEM cylinder head part #555635.
 Machining of gasket surface only allowed.
 No grinding/machining of ports allowed.
-Depth of head at shallow part of head .011” min.
-The measurement on the shallow side of the combustion chamber will be taken with a depth gauge on the pushrod side of an imaginary line drawn from dowel pin to dowel pin on valve side of the dowel.
+Depth of head at the shallow part of head .011” min.
+The measurement on the shallow side of the combustion chamber will be taken with a depth gauge on the pushrod side of an imaginary line drawn from the dowel pin to the dowel pin on the valve side of the dowel.
 It will also be taken over the spark plug area.
-The rest of the recess area in the head has no depth dimension, but the recess must remain visible.
-Depth at floor of head .319” min.
-Depth to top of valve seat is .360” max.
-Head thickness measured from head gasket surface to head plate gasket surface is 2.420”.
-Head thickness to be checked in four places through the valve guides and the pushrod holes with gauge.
-Width of combustion chamber at the widest part across the valve seat area checked with a 2.640” NO GO at a depth of 0.200” in the combustion chamber.
+The rest of the recessed area in the head has no depth dimension, but the recess must remain visible.
+Depth at the floor of the head is .319” min.
+Depth to the top of the valve seat is .360” max.
+The head thickness measured from the head gasket surface to the head plate gasket surface is 2.420”.
+Head thickness is to be checked in four places through the valve guides and the pushrod holes with a gauge.
+The width of the combustion chamber at the widest part across the valve seat area should be checked with a 2.640” NO GO at a depth of 0.200” in the combustion chamber.

 16.12 Ports: To have stock configuration.
-No porting or modifications of any kind allowed.
-Intake inlet: .918 No Go when checking 90 degrees to stud pattern No Go will be straight, when checking in line with stud pattern No Go will set on floor port at bottom and stop at upper edge of port on top.
+No porting or modifications of any kind are allowed.
+Intake inlet: .918 No Go when checking 90 degrees to stud pattern No Go will be straight, when checking in line with stud pattern No Go will set on floor port at the bottom and stop at the upper edge of port on top.
 0.864” No Go cannot touch the valve guide of the intake port. .860”.
-Plug gauge will be used as a visual check of the eyebrow area this is not a No Go but a visual assist tool.
+A plug gauge will be used as a visual check of the eyebrow area.
+This is not a No Go but a visual assist tool.
 Exhaust Outlet: .980 No Go.

-16.13 Valve Guides: Valve guides non-tech and to be stock appearing.
-Maximum depth from cylinder gasket surface to top of valve guide is 1.255.
+16.13 Valve Guides: Valve guides are non-tech and to be stock appearing.
+The maximum depth from the cylinder gasket surface to the top of the valve guide is 1.255.

 16.14 Head Gasket: OEM or aftermarket head gaskets are allowed.
-No aluminum or copper head gaskets allowed. .042” Min. thickness measured in four places between head bolts.
-Measurements to be made with micrometers from inside of gasket.
+No aluminum or copper head gaskets are allowed. .042” Min. thickness measured in four places between head bolts.
+Measurements are to be made with micrometers from inside of the gasket.

 16.15 Cylinder Head Plate: Must be OEM item.
-Cylinder head plate gasket must be stock configuration .055” maximum thickness.
+The cylinder head plate gasket must be stock configuration .055” maximum thickness.

 16.13 Rocker Arm Studs: To be stock factory item.